Tscheffrey/magic-mirror-web/README.md

 I chose [React](https://github.com/facebook/react) for this purpose.

-### 2. User configuratable - no direct interactions 👆
+### 2. User configurable - no direct interactions 👆

 Because this application's primary purpose is to provide a simple and quick overview of information on amirror (or something similar), the user is not supposed to interact with the GUI.
 However, it should include an *Edit mode* so the user can add, remove, move, scale and configure apps.